Autonomous Wheel Loader Navigation Using Goal-Conditioned Actor-Critic MPC: Introduction

 Specifically, following outdated trajectories from a non-real-time planner, like the one in \cite{song2022autonomous}, will likely lead to suboptimal performance.
 This is attributed to inevitable deviations from the planned trajectory due to modeling errors.
 Real-time capable planners, such as the one in \cite{shi2020planning}, address this issue by providing a constant stream of up-to-date trajectories, thereby minimizing the accumulated deviation from the planned trajectory.
 However, their real-time execution rate, achieved through sampling or motion discretization, often results in highly suboptimal trajectories.

 We propose an alternative control approach which omits the use of a high-level planner, and improves the planning capabilities of the MPC directly.
-Similar to \cite{reiter2024ac4mpc}, we leverage the fact that a trained Reinforcement Learning (RL) critic encodes all of the information needed to plan approximately optimal behavior.
+Similar to \cite{reiter2024ac4mpc}, we leverage the fact that a Reinforcement Learning (RL) critic learns to encode all of the information needed to plan approximately optimal behavior.
 Thus, by integrating a trained RL critic as an MPC cost function, we enable long-term planning even with a prediction horizon suitable for real-time control.